 Seizure of Cash at Orlando International Airport MCO

-What happens if the police or federal agents with Homeland Security at the Orlando International Airport (MCO) discover that you are carrying a large sum of cash?
+What happens if the police or federal agents with DEA, CBP, or Homeland Security at the Orlando International Airport (MCO) discover that you are carrying a large sum of cash?

 Find a list of our recent case results for seizures to forfeit money seized at the airport in Orlando, FL.

-To get the money back, contact an experienced civil asset forfeiture attorney at Sammis Law Firm.
-We can help you filed a verified claim challenging the forfeiture with the agency that seized the property.
+Contact an experienced civil asset forfeiture attorney at Sammis Law Firm to get the money back.
+We can help you file a verified claim challenging the forfeiture with the agency that seized the property.
 Your attorney can file the claim for court action IMMEDIATELY after the seizure even if:

 The cash might be discovered when the carry-on bag goes through the Transportation Security Administration (TSA) scanner at Orlando International Airport.
 TSA screeners sometimes give secret tips to law enforcement officers when they discover a traveler is carrying cash.